 7. Constant Fatigue

-Constant fatigue is a common problem that often gets ignored.
+Constant fatigue is a common concern that often gets ignored.
 Many young adults write off fatigue and low energy as a sign of their lifestyle; but if you have an established routine and get regular sleep, you shouldn’t ignore chronic fatigue.
-If you get 7-8 hours of sleep and it’s not enough, it could be an early symptom of a thyroid issue.
+If you get 7 to 8 hours of sleep and it’s not enough, it could be an early symptom of a thyroid issue.
 Those suffering from hyperthyroidism may find it hard to fall asleep, which can leave you dragging during waking hours.

-Since the thyroid is all about hormones, it comes as no surprise men and women experience problems with their reproductive organs.
-Women can have a more frequent, longer menstruation with low hormones and shorter, light menstruation—or have a cycle stop altogether—with too many circulating hormones.
-Fertility may also be a problem.
+Since the thyroid is all about hormones, it comes as no surprise men and women experience concerns with their reproductive organs if they have a thyroid issue.
+Women can have a more frequent, longer menstruation with low hormones and shorter, light menstruation — or have a cycle stop altogether — with too many circulating hormones.
+Fertility may also be a concern.
 Men experience infertility, low libido, and may even develop enlarged breasts when sex hormones and the thyroid become imbalanced.

-IBS isn’t always caused by diet.
+Irritable Bowel Syndrome (IBS) isn’t always caused by diet.
 In fact, metabolic imbalances may be to blame.
 This prevents necessary enzymes from getting to the gut to help with digestion.
-If constipation, diarrhea, or IBS are ongoing problems and therapies aren’t helping, it may be time to consider checking your thyroid.
+If constipation, diarrhea, or IBS are ongoing concerns and therapies aren’t helping, it may be time to consider checking your thyroid.

 Hormone imbalances don’t exist in a vacuum, they often lead to other imbalances throughout the body, and an extreme dip in energy levels is one that’s standard.
 Your thyroid, metabolism, and energy levels are all connected.
-If you get enough sleep and follow a balanced diet and routinely provide your body with the complete nutrition it needs to perform its functions, and you still feel weak, it’s time to consider underlying possibilities, and your thyroid is one.
+If you get enough sleep and follow a balanced diet and routinely provide your body with the complete nutrition it needs to perform its functions, and you still feel weak, it’s time to consider underlying possibilities, such as your thyroid.